« Main

 The band was jumpin' and the joint began to swing

-You should've heard those knocked out jailbirds
+You should've heard those knocked out jailbirds sing

 Let's rock, everybody, let's rock